jimmy-lederman/LatentUnderdispersion/README.md

 # Modeling Latent Underdispersion with Discrete Order Statistics

-Code and data accompanying the paper on discrete order statistic models for latent underdispersion.
+Code and data accompanying the paper.

 ## Repository Structure